Local government in Australia: State/territory control

-The Australian Capital Territory is not divided into local government areas, although it is regarded as a single "unincorporated" local government area during censusing.
+The Australian Capital Territory is not divided into local government areas, so it is regarded as a single "unincorporated" local government area during censusing.

 Unincorporated areas

 Unlike many other countries, Australia has only one level of local government immediately beneath state and territorial governments.
 Aside from very sparsely populated areas and a few other special cases, almost all of Australia is part of a local government area.
-Unincorporated areas are often in remote locations, cover vast areas or have very small populations.
+Unincorporated areas are often in remote locations, cover vast areas, or have very small populations.

+Queensland and Tasmania are entirely partitioned into LGAs and have no unincorporated areas.

 Australian Capital Territory

-The Australian Capital Territory has no municipalities and is in some sense an unincorporated area.
-The ACT government is directly responsible for matters normally carried out by a local government.
+The Australian Capital Territory (ACT) has no municipalities.
+The ACT government is responsible for both state-level and local-level matters.
+In some countries, such an arrangement would be referred to as a unitary authority, but the Australian Bureau of Statistics refers to the whole of the ACT as an unincorporated area.

+The ACT Government directorate Transport Canberra & City Services handles responsibilities that are under the purview of local government in other parts of Australia, such as local road maintenance, libraries and waste collection.

 Many Canberra districts have community organisations called "community councils", but these are not part of the government (though they generally receive government funding).
 They do not have the power to change laws or policies, and their role is limited to advising government.
 They are effectively residents' associations.

 New South Wales

-New South Wales has 2 unincorporated areas:
+New South Wales has three unincorporated areas: